 Short-term Care: ER Visits

-This is a measure of the number of emergency room visits per 1,000 days of short-term care.
-Avoiding medical emergencies is one way to gauge patient care during rehabilitation.
+This datapoint measures the number of emergency room visits per thousand days of short-term patient care.
+Staying out of the emergency room is one way to assess short-term care.

 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term care residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry would argue that this is a reasonable measure of a nursing home's rehabilitation performance.
+This indicates the percentage of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Nearby Hospitals